The best equity compensation plans for workers, contractors, and advisors.

 In an SEC filing last February of 2022, it showed the single-trigger RSU vesting schedule of one of Meta's key employees is 1/12th of the total RSUs granted in the 1st quarter, followed with 1/16th of total shares vesting quarterly and the final vesting of 2/48ths of the shares (subject to continued service with each grant).

 Tesla uses single-trigger RSUs as part of its equity compensation program.
 Offering RSUs is the company’s way of providing long-term incentives to its employees and help them meet their financial goals, particularly Tesla’s executive officers.
-Instead of cash payment, Tesla RSUs are paid out through actual shares of Tesla’s common stock upon the completion of the RSUs’ vesting schedule and/or performance milestones.
+Instead of cash payment, Tesla RSUs are paid out through actual shares of Tesla’s common incentive stock options upon the completion of the RSUs’ vesting schedule and/or performance milestones.

 As it’s a public company, Tesla granted single-trigger RSUs to named executive officers, which vest over a period of several years or upon the achievement of specified performance milestones.